Traralgon Football Club

-The Traralgon Football Netball Club is an Australian rules football and netball club based in the city of Traralgon, Victoria.
-The club currently competes in the Gippsland Football League.
+The Traralgon Football Netball Club, nicknamed the Maroons, is an Australian rules football and netball club based in the regional Victorian city of Traralgon.

+Traralgon was formed in 1883 and has competed in the Gippsland League almost continuously since 1954.
+The club was briefly a member of the Victorian Football League (VFL) between 1996 and 1997, but withdrew after winning only four games in its two seasons.

 Club history

 The first published football match was a game in Traralgon against Warragul in 1883, resulting in a win to Traralgon.

 Mr. H West won the club's Best All-Round player in 1884 with 12 votes.

 In 1885, Traralgon hosted Essendon Football Club in a game, but were soundly beaten.

 Traralgon once again hosted Essendon in 1886, but this time Traralgon (8.12 - 60) defeated Essendon (3.5 - 23).

 In 1890, Traralgon FC's home ground was the Recreation Reserve.

 After being in recess in 1894, the "new"club was formed in May, 1895, with the club adopting the colours of red and white.

 The Traralgon FC and the Rovers FC merged in 1907 to form the Traralgon United FC and played in the West Gippsland Football Association.

 In 1911, the club's color's were red and black.

 The Traralgon Junior FC was formed in 1918 to provide a form of recreation for the youth of the town.
-The club colours for 1919 "would be the same as last year, viz, a maroon jersey, white knickers and maroon stockings".
+The club colours for 1919 "would be the same as last year, viz, a maroon guernsey, white shorts and maroon socks".

 Traralgon also played in the Victorian Football League (VFL) from 1996 to 1997.